 - High Fertility BV heifers also had a 9% higher 6-week In-Calf rate during their first mating period, compared with low Fertility BV heifers.

-- 6-week in-calf rates were 34% greater during lactation 1, and 30% greater during lactation 2 in high Fertility BV cows.
+- 6-week in-calf rates were over 30% greater during lactation 1 and 2 in high Fertility BV cows.

 - The superior reproductive performance in high Fertility BV cows was driven by their greater ability to resume cycling post-calving.
 This led to 38% and 25% greater 3-week submission rates during lactations 1 and 2, respectively.